Search:

 Suffering

-David describes his enemies and his sufferings - Psalms 22:11 – 22:21 (commentary)
+David Describes His Enemies And His Sufferings - Psalms 22:11 – 22:21 (commentary)

 David describes his enemies and his sufferings.
 He compares them to cruel and insensitive beasts: bulls, the lion (vv.
 13, 21), dogs (vv.
 16, 20), and wild oxen (v.
 21).
 When men reject God’s truth they become like beasts.
-Just imagine all of these blood thirsty beasts sur …
+Just imagine all of these blood thirsty beasts surr …

-Jesus Is Scourged - John 19:1 – 19:6 (commentary)
+Jesus Is Scourged - John 19:1 – 19:11 (commentary)

-Exodus 9:1 – 9:12 (commentary)
+The Plagues of Dead Animals And Boils - Exodus 9:1 – 9:12 (commentary)

 Again Moses was God’s spokesman to Pharaoh and he said, “Thus saith the Lord God of the Hebrews, Let my people go, that they may serve me (v.
 1).”
-He warns the King that if he keeps refusing He will bring a terrible disease to his horses, donkeys, camels, cattle, sheep …
+He warns the King that if he keeps refusing He will bring a terrible disease to his horses, donkeys, camels, cattle …

-Psalms 39:1 – 39:13 (commentary)
+Confidence in Life’s Only Hope - Psalms 39:1 – 39:13 (commentary)

-Psalms 44:17 – 44:26 (commentary)
+The Prayer For Victory - Psalms 44:17 – 44:26 (commentary)

 Peter Takes Us to the Cross - I Peter 2:24 – 2:25 (commentary)